V-Shukla/Sequence/README.md

 Sequence
 ========

 Player with appropriate sequence wins.
+This is coded in Java.